Riding after Hip Replacement: Safely back in the saddle with modern hip prosthesis

 Selecting the right horse: Calm, well-trained, reliable

-A reliable, calm horse is essential for resuming riding.
-Young or nervous horses should be avoided.
+A reliable, calm horse is essential for the re‑entry.
+Young horses or nervous animals should be avoided.

 First riding attempts: walking, trotting, and cantering with caution